jgadsden/musescore-low-whistle/README.md

 Once a low whistle staff is added to the score there is no need to keep this instrument file in the 'Instrument List 2' extension.

-In the examples directory there is an example score showing all Low Whistle staves.
+The score `low_whistle_range_test.mscz` is an example score showing all three whistle staves.